"We need the trust of our students and staff if we want to use study data successfully."

 Lack of clarity as a limiting factor

 Application of the Reference Framework requires institutions to organise the conversation.
 The discussion about the values we as a sector believe are important and about the way in which the use of data is accounted for.
-“That is a broader conversation than with the privacy officer, data management officer and the board of directors,” says Arthur Mol, chairman of the steering committee of the Acceleration Plan and rector magnificus of Dutch Wageningen University & Research.
+“That is a broader conversation than with the privacy officer, data management officer and the board of directors,” says Arthur Mol, chair of the steering committee of the Acceleration Plan and rector magnificus of Dutch Wageningen University & Research.
 “We need to get the ideas broadly accepted within an institution, otherwise we will not succeed.”

 Miek Krol, data protection officer at the UvA (University of Amsterdam) and involved in drawing up the Reference Framework: "Staff members dealing with study data often think that nothing, or very little, is allowed."
 She points out that in fact a lot is allowed, as long as you are transparent and record things properly.